danclay/eris-fleet/README.md

         this.serviceReady();

-        // Demonstration of the properties the service has (Keep reading for info on IPC): console.log(this.workerID); // ID of the worker
+        // Demonstration of the properties the service has (Keep reading for info on IPC): this.ipc.log(this.workerID); // ID of the worker
-        console.log(this.serviceName); // The name of the service
+    	this.ipc.log(this.serviceName); // The name of the service

     }
     // This is the function which will handle commands